 The National Center for Family & Marriage Research (NCFMR) provides scientific leadership, intellectual energy, and administrative assistance to support inter-disciplinary, policy-relevant research on U.S. families.

-- Facilitates research by sharing information about secondary data releases, upcoming conferences, and recent publications on families;
+- Facilitates research by sharing information about secondary data releases, upcoming conferences, and recent publications on families.

 - Creates opportunities for sharing knowledge through seminars, training workshops, and conferences that are available to students and colleagues around the nation.

-- Supports innovative research on families that yields important new substantive findings and furthers the development of new measures for subsequent data collections;
+- Supports innovative research on families that yields important new substantive findings and furthers the development of new measures for subsequent data collections.

-investments lead to cutting-edge scholarship on family structure and
+All NCFMR-supported projects are rigorously reviewed and widely distributed to the broader community of scholars.
+Together, these investments lead to cutting-edge scholarship on family structure and well-being.